libishm1/sure-program-leena/README.md

-These are my codes for the SURE program that I will be using for the Robotics research
+These are my codes for the SURE program that I will be using for the Robotics research,

+will add comments to the Python script- libish